Airbnb Case Study

 -

-How can we improve satisfaction and engagement for users' experiences?
+How can we improve user satisfaction and engagement?

 Group collected HMW: